rc-chuah/CSharp-Compiler-Win-Linux/README.md

-   -out:FILE            Specifies output assembly name -pathmap:K=V[,Kn=Vn] Sets a mapping for source path names used in generated output -pkg:P1[,Pn]         References packages P1..Pn -platform:ARCH       Specifies the target platform of the output assembly
-                        ARCH can be one of: anycpu, anycpu32bitpreferred, arm, x86, x64 or itanium.
-The default is anycpu.
-   -recurse:SPEC        Recursively compiles files according to SPEC pattern -reference:A1[,An]   Imports metadata from the specified assembly (short: -r) -reference:ALIAS=A   Imports metadata using specified extern alias (short: -r)
+   -out:FILE            Specifies output assembly name -pathmap:K=V[,Kn=Vn] Sets a mapping for source path names used in generated output -pkg:P1[,Pn]         References packages P1..Pn -recurse:SPEC        Recursively compiles files according to SPEC pattern -reference:A1[,An]   Imports metadata from the specified assembly (short: -r) -reference:ALIAS=A   Imports metadata using specified extern alias (short: -r)